This is a secret URL preview of an unreleased article.

 The first step to getting started with PSPDFKit is to download the

 dmg file, which contains the framework and a few Xcode projects for the sample apps.
-If you don’t already have PSPDFKit, sign up to download our 60-day trial.
-Afterward, you will receive an email with the download link.
+If you don’t already have PSPDFKit, head over to our trial page to access the free trial.

 Now that you’ve downloaded PSPDFKit on your Mac, open the